-NOTE: AS OF APRIL 2013 THIS PARK IS CLOSED FOR REFURBISHMENT.
 It may be a hike from the CBD but the setting of Scarborough Park, overlooking the sea across to Moreton Island, combined with its fantastic themed playgrounds and copse of climbable cotton trees, is hard to match.

 Railway Place featuring a miniature pretend train and Pirate Place with its boat and sea-themed play equipment are ideal for young ones while older children can literally get lost in the cotton trees, whose thick intertwined matrix of branches pose a host of climbing challenges.
 Not to mention that this has to be the only place on the planet where children happily climb trees bare-footed in a public place with council's blessing.

 With charming Scarborough Village's café strip just behind, a café lunch or fish'n'chips in the park are attractive options.

 © Must Do Brisbane